Sapphirine/Dynamic-Sentiment-Analysis/README.md

 Used Maven for Compilation

-Under AdminLTE, use "Open_This_One.html" file
+Use "Open_This_One.html" file for AdminLTE Dashtab